pmm1/islandis-login/README.md

 ##### Optional params

-There are two optional constructor parameters: `certificatePath`: String & `verifyDates`: Boolean.
-Refer to the example below to
+There are two optional parameters: `certificatePath` & `verifyDates`.
+Refer to the example below for more information.

 There is one public function provided => **`.verify()`**.
 Pass the token you receive from Island.is into this function and the library will make the magic happen.